PythonDeveloper310/lostOS/README.md

 1) QEMU System.
 2) i386-elf Toolchain for Linux. <a href="https://github.com/nativeos/i386-elf-toolchain/releases">Download link here</a>

-Challenge: Try to run it without needing anyone's help.
+Challenge: Try to run it without any errors (No command: {command}).